 As a contractor or small business owner, your relationship with your customers is vital.
 Ensuring that your customers and clients pay your invoices on-time is important for your overall cash flow, however we understand that this can sometimes be a tricky subject to approach.
 Ways of ensuring clients and customers pay on time can include:

-• having a range of ways that customers can pay you; via PayPal, BACs, Standing order etc.
+- Having a range of ways that customers can pay you; for example via PayPal, BACs, standing order etc.

-• rewarding fast payments with discounts, eg. ‘pay within one week and receive 5% discount’
+- Rewarding fast payments with discounts, for example ‘pay within one week and receive 5% discount’

 An effective invoice contains all of the relevant information that a customer needs to know in a concise and easy to read format.
 Our online system can give you a great starting point.

 Other things to keep in mind when invoicing clients and customers are: